caseywatts/musical-improv-games/src/content/exercises/in-the-studio.md

   * This happens two more times so that all three singers get to be the lead
   * Producer: “Alright, that last take was golden, thank you very much”
 * Notes:
+  * Commitment to the producer’s suggestions is key.
+  * Change the lyrics (a lot) when doing the re-recordings.
   * It’s best for the final song to have the most emotion and volume.
-  * The producer is encouraged to have a little bit of back and forth with the singers between songs.
+  * The producer is encouraged to have a tiny bit of back and forth with the singers between songs.
   * While a singer is leading, the other two singers stand a step or two back and provide backup dancing/vocals.
 * Video reference: [https://www.youtube.com/watch?v=qJDWNY\_4sN4](https://www.youtube.com/watch?v=qJDWNY_4sN4)